mariacuadros/rating-survey/README.md

  - [Project setup](#project-setup)

 ## Overview
 This project was implemented using Vue CLI.
-I also used a mock [API] (https://my-json-server.typicode.com/mariacuadroszm/test-api/).
+I also used a mock [API](https://my-json-server.typicode.com/mariacuadroszm/test-api/).
 I developed this challenge to put into practice my recently acquired Vue knowledge.

 ### The challenge